One Fall season, my ex boyfriend (who I’ll call “Mr. X”) and I embarked on a trip to the Pacific Northwest.

 However, I did like that our room had views of the Temple and the Wasatch Mountains.
 We had a balcony so it was nice to walk out to get a better look at the city.

 I also really liked that the hotel was conveniently located in the center of things.

 The Hotel Lounge

 Throughout the day, we’d grab snacks at the lounge.
-Our status with Hilton gave us access for complimentary breakfast, drinks (alcohol extra), and hors d’oeuvres throughout the day.
+Our status with Marriott gave us access for complimentary breakfast, drinks (alcohol extra), and hors d’oeuvres throughout the day.

 Where did founders of popular dating apps, Tinder & Bumble go first to get the word out?
 Universities with Mormons.

 In the Mormon community, 29 is considered old to be single.
 At that age, they’re already expected to be married with families of their own.

 Who better to target for a dating app?

 Despite not feeling my best, I did manage to get myself out of bed to do a few things in the city…